Bruce Davis (wide receiver)

 Bruce Edward Davis (born February 25, 1963) is an American former professional football player who was a wide receiver for the Cleveland Browns of the National Football League (NFL).
 He was selected by the Browns in the second round of the 1984 NFL draft.
 He played college football for the Baylor Bears.

+Davis also competed for the Baylor Bears track and field team as a sprinter.